r4ghu/FaceDetection/README.md

 4) Build solution in Visual Studio under Build Tab > Build Solution or CTRL+SHIFT+B
 5) Run the executable

+## Contributing

+1) Make issue about the changes to be made
+2) Add the changes to your own branch
+3) Create a pull request detailing the changes made and referencing the issue to be fixed

 ## Author